Aconcagua Gear List

 Thick warm socks

-Thick warm socks (Polar Tec) made of synthetic material.
-2 pairs recommended for use on cold days + 1 pair for the summit day.
+Thick, warm socks (Polar Tec) made of synthetic material.
+2 pairs are recommended for cold days and one for summit day.

 Liner socks

-Very lightweight synthetic socks are designed to quickly move moisture away from your skin, reduce blisters' appearance by absorbing friction, and keeping your feet dry.
+Very lightweight synthetic socks are designed to quickly move moisture away from your skin, reduce blisters' appearance by absorbing friction, and keep your feet dry.

-Liner socks are typically constructed from synthetic materials, nylon or polypropylene, for first skin.
-3 pairs + 1 pair is recommended to wear on Summit Day.
+Liner socks are typically constructed from synthetic materials, such as nylon or polypropylene, for the first skin.
+Three pairs plus one pair are recommended to wear on Summit Day.

 Foot warmers (optional)